 - Is there separation of religion and the government?

-To maximize the opportunity to travel and study internationally, it is important that students allocate a minimum of six months (preferably up to one year) in advance to plan for accommodations, regardless of type of disability.
 It is critical to plan ahead to ensure you have full access to your education abroad program.
 To better serve students with disabilities, the CIE study abroad team works closely with the UWM Accessibility Resource Center (ARC) to collaborate and share available resources.
 If you anticipate you may need accommodations for access or for course requirements for your study abroad program, please contact the ARC for assistance, in addition to your coordinator.
-You may have to give ARC permission to share your accommodations with your coordinator
+You may have to give ARC permission to share your accommodations with your coordinator.

 - Fully research study abroad programs offered through UWM.
 Consider both your educational goals and the specific accommodations you may need in order to participate and meet study abroad program standards.